 end;

-Please note: the code of language updating and displaying must be executed after loading of the translations file.
+Please note: the code for updating and displaying the language must be executed after the translations file is loaded.

-Run the project and “that’s all”!
-The task which looks complicated at first sight was solved in few minutes using TsiLang Components Suite.
-So your users will be able to translate your applications without recompiling and even without your assistance.
-Moreover, you can offer your users to use the SIL Editor for editing SIL/SIB files.
-SIL Editor could be downloaded from our download page.
+Run the project, and “that’s all”!
+The task, which may seem complicated at first glance, can be easily solved in just a few minutes using TsiLang Components Suite.
+With this powerful tool, your users will be able to translate your applications without the need for recompilation or your assistance.
+Additionally, you can provide them with the SIL Editor for editing SIL/SIB files, which can be downloaded from our dedicated download page.

 You can download this article in PDF format here: creating_multilanguage_applications_translated_by_users.pdf.